matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 - `mimic_call`.
 The same as a normal `call`, but it can alter the `msg.sender` field of the transaction.
 - `to_l1`.
 Sends a system L2→L1 log to Ethereum.
 The structure of this log can be seen [here](../../l1-contracts/contracts/common/Messaging.sol#L23).
 - `event`.
-Emits an L2 log to zkSync.
+Emits an L2 log to ZKsync.
 Note, that L2 logs are not equivalent to Ethereum events.
 Each L2 log can emit 64 bytes of data (the actual size is 88 bytes, because it includes the emitter address, etc).
 A single Ethereum event is represented with multiple `event` logs constitute.
 This opcode is only used by `EventWriter` system contract.
 - `precompile_call`.
 This is an opcode that accepts two parameters: the uint256 representing the packed parameters for it as well as the ergs to burn.
 Besides the price for the precompile call itself, it burns the provided ergs and executes the precompile.
 The action that it does depend on `this` during execution:
   - If it is the address of the `ecrecover` system contract, it performs the ecrecover operation
   - If it is the address of the `sha256`/`keccak256` system contracts, it performs the corresponding hashing operation.